duclingg/tiny-calc-flex/README.md

 ```
 - `nl` Newline: calls `calulate()` if error free.

 Each user input is held in memory by a `double` variable `op1`, `op2`, or `op`.
 It parses the data from the defined varaibles above to determine which if each character in the input matches the corresponding type.
-Each input is also tracked by a state: 0, 1, 2, or 3.
+Each input is also tracked by a state:
 - State 0: Expects operand 1
 - State 1: Expects an operator
 - State 2: Expects operand 2